lagotto/lagotto/docs/api.md

 </tbody>
 </table>

-The API response to get a list of articles or a single article is the same as for the v5 API.
-You can also use one of the other supported identifiers (pmid or pmcid) instead of the DOI.
+The API response to get a list of works or a single work is the same as for the v5 API.
+You can also use one of the other supported identifiers instead of the DOI.

-### Create article
+### Create work
-A sample curl API call to create a new article would look like this:
+A sample curl API call to create a new work would look like this:

 ```sh
 curl -X POST -H "Content-Type: application/json" -u USERNAME:PASSWORD -d '{"article":{"doi":"10.1371/journal.pone.0036790","year":2012,"month":5,"day":15,"title":"Test title"}}' http://HOST/api/v4/articles
 ```

-When an article has been created successfully, the server reponds with `Status 201 Created` and the following JSON (the `data` object will include all article attributes):
+When a work has been created successfully, the server reponds with `Status 201 Created` and the following JSON (the `data` object will include all work attributes):

 ```sh
 $ curl -i -X POST -H "Content-Type: application/json" -H "Accept: application/json" -u login:pwd -d '{"article":{"doi":"10.7554/eLife.09002","year":2013,"month":5,"day":21,"title":"Structure of a pore-blocking toxin in complex with a eukaryotic voltage-dependent K+ channel"}}' http://alm.example.org/api/v4/articles